Last Updated on 11 September, 2023 by Samuelsson

 As soon as the market breaks out above the upper band, or below the lower band, it’s interpreted as a signal to enter a position in the direction of the breakout.

-However, of course, this is just the basic setup, and to turn it into a working trading strategy, you’ll have to add more filters and conditions to get rid of a lot of false signals.
+However, of course, this is just the basic setup, and to turn it into a working trading strategy, you’ll have to add more filters and conditions to get rid of a lot of false signals for trend following.

 If you want to read more about the Donchian channel indicator, you may want to have a look at our complete guide to Donchian channels!